Taylor Swift becomes first woman to win global icon Brit Award

 Swift is also nominated in the international female solo artist category ahead of the 2021 ceremony, her sixth Brit Award nomination to date.

-There will be an audience of 4,000 people at this year’s event, hosted by Jack Whitehall, as part of the UK government’s live events pilot scheme.
+There will be an audience of 4,000 people at this year's event, hosted by Jack Whitehall, as part of the Government's live events pilot scheme.